gepheum/skir-kotlin-gen/README.md

 assert((typeDescriptor as StructDescriptor).fields.size == 5)

 // The 'allStringsToUpperCase' function uses reflection to convert all the
-// strings contained in a given Soia value to upper case.
+// strings contained in a given Skir value to upper case.
 // See the implementation at
 // https://github.com/gepheum/skir-kotlin-example/blob/main/src/main/kotlin/AllStringsToUpperCase.kt
 println(allStringsToUpperCase(TARZAN, User.typeDescriptor))